filecoin-project/filecoin-docs/content/en/developers/infrastructure/network-performance/index.md

 There are two methods by which one can directly [retrieve data](https://lotus.filecoin.io/docs/developers/retrieve-data/) from the Filecoin network:

-- **Fast retrieval**: By default, some Filecoin clients, like lotus, enable storage storage providers to store an unsealed copy of the stored data in addition to a sealed copy.
+- **Fast retrieval**: Some Filecoin client implementations, like [Lotus](https://lotus.filecoin.io), enable storage storage providers to store an unsealed copy of the stored data in addition to a sealed copy.
 The sealed copy is necessary for the ongoing storage proofs that a storage provider must submit, while the unsealed copy can be used for quicker retrievals of the data from the storage storage provider.
 While this is a valuable feature, there is no guarantee that all storage providers are storing extra unsealed copies of the stored data, as this is not a verifiable part of the protocol.
 In lotus, this feature is called _fast-retrieval_.
 - **Retrieval after unsealing**: Because of the Filecoin protocol’s design, storage storage providers are essentially cryptographically guaranteed to store client data in its sealed format.
 Therefore, if the storage storage provider doesn’t have an unsealed copy of the data stored, they will have to unseal the sealed data first (i.e., decoding the encoded data) and then serve it back up to the requester (i.e., the retrieval client).

 In both methods, the data retrieval process after a retrieval deal is accepted includes: